 External App: Hypothesis

-The Poorvu Center will be piloting Hypothesis for six months, available to all academic courses in Canvas for the Spring 2021 term.
+The Poorvu Center piloted Hypothesis for six months during the Spring 2021 term.
+Hypothesis available to all academic courses in Canvas.

 Hypothesis is a collaborative, digital annotation tool, which allows students to add comments, notes, and highlights to the margins of a shared digital document, whether it is an article on the web or a PDF.
 Annotation types include highlights, comments, notes, and replies to other students' annotations and notes.
 Annotations can be made public, private, or only visible to a group of students.